International Prototypes

 This appears to be one of the two Mk.1 6x6 prototypes that were built in 1958.

-International Mk.5 Pre Production Vehicles
+International 6x6 Pre Production Vehicles

 A2 would be a sister vehicle to A1 and would have been trialled at Monegeeta on their extensive test circuit whilst A1 was at Innisfail and Cowley Beach.

 This photo is one of the Mk.5 prototypes with a different fuel tank configuration to the original and sporting a Mk.3 cab.
 Also note the buldge in the bonnet for???
-This is a recent photograph, does anybody know where this vehicle now resides?

 What appears to be Mk.5 Tipper prototype B2.